 When a couple separate, many issues arise, however we can help you navigate these issues with empathy and understanding.

-If the parties are in a qualifying relationship, and have not signed any properly executed agreements agreeing to the division of their assets under the Property (Relationships) Act 1976, they will be governed by the rules set out in that Act and the relationship property will be divided equally.
+If parties are in a qualifying relationship and have not signed any properly executed agreements under the Property (Relationships) Act 1976 detailing the status and ownership of their assets, they will be governed by the rules set out in that Act, including equal division of relationship property.

-Where there are children involved then there also may be issues around child care and contact.
-Additionally child support payments may be required.
+Where there are children involved there also may be issues around child care and contact.
+Additionally, child support payments may be required.

 Parties to a relationship can reach their own agreements on a separation but to be binding these agreements must be completed through solicitors from different firms, one acting for each party.